PatienceComfort/Hello-World/README.md

 Ways to merge branch with master
 - Check the differences by going back into master then the command "git diff branchName"
-- With th command "git merge
+- With the command "git merge branchName"
-- With a pull request.
+- With a pull request (on the github page)
-Once the pull request is done, anyone can review oour code and decide to merge it with the master
+Once the pull request is done, anyone can review our code and decide to merge it with the master

+Once you're done with your feature branch (once the merging is done) it's best practice to delete the branch.
+That can be done with the command "git branch -d branchName"

+## Dealing with merge conflicts